truflation/tsn-sdk/README.md

 The TSN SDK provides developers with tools to interact with the Truflation Stream Network, a decentralized platform for publishing, composing, and consuming economic data streams.

+## Support

-⚠ **These documentation files are a work in progress.
-They probably contain errors and inconsistencies.
-If you find some, don't hesitate to open an issue at the [GitHub repository](https://github.com/truflation/tsn-sdk).**
+This documentation is a work in progress.
+If you need help, don't hesitate to [open an issue](https://github.com/truflation/tsn-sdk/issues).**

 ## Quick Start